The Archbishop Romero El Salvador Tour

 His sainthood was put on hold, due to political reasons.
 Usually a person has to have performed a miracle to be considered for sainthood.
 An alternative pathy is through martyrdom, and although nobody disoutes that Romero was a martyr, it makes a difference if that martyrdom was "odium fide" which translates as “in hatred of the faith" or whether there were social and political motives driving his actions.

-Pope Benedict XVI supported the beatification, and under Pope Francis the obstacles that were stopping its progress were "unblocked", so hopefully the road to sainthood will be a swift one.
+Pope Benedict XVI supported the beatification, and under Pope Francis the obstacles that were stopping its progress were "unblocked".
+The beatification ceremony is taking place in front of thousands of people on Saturday 23rd May 2015 at the Divine Saviour of the World in San Salvador.

 If you are not able to visit El Salvador a statue of Archbishop Romero can be viewed at Westminster Abbey in a line up of twentieth century martyrs.
 The statue was sculpted by John Roberts and unveiled by Queen Elizabeth II in 1998.